ucsf-ckm/ucsf-history-website/README.md

 jekyll build --destination <path to your webroot>
 ```

-This will build and the site to your webroot directory in one step.
+This will build and deploy the site to your webroot directory in one step.

 ### Legal